webdesignsbytom/networking-starter/Hardware.md

 Unlike switches, which make their forwarding decision based on the Layer 2 MAC address, routers make their forwarding decision based on the Layer 3 IP address.

+### Software

+1. openWRT - a software to turn a device into a router

 ## Modem

 ##